"Who is she?! Hurry! After her! Kunzite, she cannot be allowed to handle the gems!"

 When they hung up he turned around.
 "So you're back?"
 Mamoru said by way of greeting as he walked to the kitchen, dumping the hot chocolate from the night before and starting a new kettle for a quick lunch.
 As his stomach grumbled loudly, he added a few saucepans to the stove as well.

 "Eh, for a while at least," the unisus replied with bored tones.
-"East has moved into Midori's house under the guise of an exchange student and Beryl went with him, so I thought I'd stay here with you instead."
+"West has moved into Midori's house under the guise of an exchange student and Beryl went with him, so I thought I'd stay here with you instead."

 "Don't feel too special; it's not exactly hard to do."
 Helios returned.
 He looked up from the paper, as though considering something seriously.
 Finally he turned to Mamoru and added, "Rock and a hard place, really."